Last Updated on April 11, 2022 by Ray

 But there’s mom’s help.
 Prunes may be just the thing to rescue your sweet baby’s digestive issues and taste great to boot.
 At around six months old, your baby is ready for more than milk (if that’s your choice), and prunes can be among their first foods.

 Prunes are, of course, dried plums.
 They have a rich tart concentrated flavor, sticky to touch, and a stone in the middle.
 Most prunes that you’ll see in your local grocery store are probably from California or France.
 Not all prunes fit this description.
 Some prunes from other parts of the world are salty and tangy or sweet and sour.

-The question is, are prunes healthy for babies?
+The question is, is prune healthy for babies?
 The answer is yes, but in moderation.
 This fiber-rich, nutritionally dense fruit contains plenty of protein, potassium, vitamins, and antioxidants.
-They also offer a many health benefits for your baby or anyone else who consumes them.
+They also offer many health benefits for your baby or anyone else who consumes them.

-Here are some of the health benefits to baby:
+Here are some of the health benefits for a baby:

 Due to the high sorbitol content, prunes can relieve constipation and help with digestion.
 Six prunes have 4 g of dietary fiber.

 Babies up to 11 months old only need 10 g (½ tablespoon) of fiber each day, but as they grow, their needs increase.
 By the time they’re 1 to 3 years old, they will need 16 g (1 full tablespoon) of fiber a day.
 Again, prunes are a high-fiber fruit.